Skip to main content

 Step-by-Step Solution

-Aim for 170–180 steps per minute—that’s roughly 30 steps every 10 seconds.
-A metronome app or a running watch with a cadence feature helps.
-Shortening your stride and quickening your steps reduces over-striding.
+2. Adjust Your Cadence Aim for 170–180 steps per minute, roughly 30 steps every 10 seconds.
+Use a metronome app or a running watch to keep pace.
+Faster, shorter steps reduce over-striding and improve efficiency.

-Focus on landing with your foot directly under your hips, not ahead.
-Picture running on hot coals—you want to stay light and quick.
-Keep your steps short and snappy.
+3. Land Midfoot Focus on landing with your foot under your hips, not ahead.
+Think of running on hot coals—stay light and quick.
+Short, snappy steps help prevent heel-striking, a common cause of over-striding.

-Weak glutes often lead to over-striding.
-Add exercises like glute bridges, clamshells, and single-leg squats to your routine.
-Strong glutes keep your hips stable and your stride efficient.
+4. Strengthen Your Glutes Weak glutes often lead to over-striding.
+Add glute bridges, clamshells, and single-leg squats to your routine.
+Strong glutes stabilize your hips and keep your stride efficient, reducing injury risk.

 If This Didn’t Work